Anyon: Abelian anyons

 where $e^{i\theta}$ can be other values than just $-1$ or $1$.
-It is important to note that there is a slight abuse of notation in this shorthand expression, as in reality this wave function can be and usually is multi-valued.
+There is a slight abuse of notation in this shorthand expression, as in reality this wave function can be and usually is multi-valued.
 This expression actually means that when particle 1 and particle 2 are interchanged in a process where each of them makes a counterclockwise half-revolution about the other, the two-particle system returns to its original quantum wave function except multiplied by the complex unit-norm phase factor e^{iθ}.
 Conversely, a clockwise half-revolution results in multiplying the wave function by e^{−iθ}.
-Such a theory obviously only makes sense in two-dimensions, where clockwise and counterclockwise are clearly defined directions.
+Such a theory obviously only makes sense in two dimensions, where clockwise and counterclockwise are clearly defined directions.

 In the case θ = π we recover the Fermi–Dirac statistics (e^{iπ} = −1) and in the case θ = 0 (or θ = 2π) the Bose–Einstein statistics (e^{2πi} = 1).
 In between we have something different.
 Frank Wilczek in 1982 explored the behavior of such quasiparticles and coined the term "anyon" to describe them, because they can have any phase when particles are interchanged.
 Unlike bosons and fermions, anyons have the peculiar property that when they are interchanged twice in the same way (e.g. if anyon 1 and anyon 2 were revolved counterclockwise by half revolution about each other to switch places, and then they were revolved counterclockwise by half revolution about each other again to go back to their original places), the wave function is not necessarily the same but rather generally multiplied by some complex phase (by e^{2iθ} in this example).